-When I returned to California I packed up a bare minimum of possessions and moved into a cottage in Santa Cruz.
+Back in California I packed up a bare minimum of possessions and moved into a cottage in Santa Cruz.
 My friends were disapproving, but they gasped when they saw me.
-“You look great!
+"You look great!
 What happened?
-You’ve lost weight!
-You’re so tan!
+You've lost weight!
+You're so tan!
 What have you done to your hair?”

 "They've been working under the communist system for so long that it's difficult for them to get used to the concept of free enterprise and competition," Bob told me, "but now it's an employee-owned company, and it's in their best interest to build a quality product.
 What we've done so far is to make sure that the best of the best parts get shipped to America.
 But we want to do more."